 ⦁ Policy options allow the exclusion of some poor APH years.

-⦁ Fruit is insurable in the 3rd leaf year as opposed to the 5th year under the current dollar plan.
+⦁ Fruit is insurable in the 3rd leaf year.

-⦁ Block is considered high density if greater than 175 trees/ acre, instead of 215 trees/ acre under the current plan.
+⦁ Block is considered high density if greater than 175 trees/ acre.

 ⦁ A frost protection premium discount may be available if the block has an irrigation system capable of applying 2,000 gallons of water per acre per hour.